-Answer 1B: No. If you are filing a separate federal income tax return from your spouse, you will not be disqualified from receiving the WFTC refund solely because your spouse does not meet the WFTC requirements as you are considered to be a separate individual from your spouse in this situation.
-If you are filing your federal income tax return under the married filing separately status, the department will require additional documentation to establish your "unmarried" status as indicated in Answer 1A.
+Answer 1B: No. If you are filing a separate federal income tax return from your spouse, you will not be disqualified from receiving the WFTC refund solely because your spouse does not meet the WFTC requirements as you are considered to be a separate individual from your spouse ((in this situation)).
+If you are filing your federal income tax return under the "married filing separately" status for the 2023 tax year and beyond, the department will not require documentation to establish your "unmarried" status or that you meet the "unmarried" requirements as indicated in Answer 1A.
+If you are filing your federal income tax return under the "married filing separately" status for the 2022 tax year, the department will require additional documentation to establish your "unmarried" status as indicated in Answer 1A.

-The following subsections (2) through (6) of this rule describe these eligibility requirements in subsection (1) (a) through (e) of this rule.
+The following subsections (2) through (6) of this rule describe these eligibility requirements in subsection (1)(a) through (e) of this rule.

-(2) Valid SSN or ITIN - To be eligible for the WFTC, you must have a valid Social Security number (SSN) or a valid individual tax-payer identification number (ITIN).
+(2) Valid SSN or ITIN - Unlike the EITC, to be eligible for the WFTC((τ)) you must have either a valid Social Security number (SSN) or a valid individual taxpayer identification number (ITIN).